Model Rachel McCord Goes Braless In White Crop Top While Sizzling In Stringed Patriotic Bikini Bottoms

 Babes!
 I HAD to share these #backstage pics from the @aliceandolivia #fashionshow! ????????
 I had just gotten my very FIRST Brazilian blowout from @bomanesalon!
 What do we think?! ❤️❤️ Oh and thank you so much @alilasky and @theinfluence for having me at the @racetoerasems event!
 I was honored to support (and am OBSESSED with #peaceandlovejewelrybynancydavis) ❤️❤️ #lovetoerasems Ps ummmm I’m kinda DYING over this photo bc I kinda look like I’m growing extra limbs!
 Hahaha! ???????? don’t worry…I’m NOT!
 Haha!
 There’s a model behind me…

-McCord completed her look with a face full of fresh makeup including bright red lipstick.
+McCord completed her look with a face full of fresh makeup, including bright red lipstick.
 Since the photo went live on her account, it’s earned the 29-year-old rave reviews with over 21,000 likes in addition to 200-plus comments.
-While most fans took to the post to let Rachel know how beautiful she looks countless others commented on her bombshell outfit.
+While most fans took to the post to let Rachel know how beautiful she looks, countless others commented on her bombshell outfit.

 “That dress is absolutely stunning,” one follower commented with a flame emoji.

-“Omg this outfit is mega gorgeous.”
+“Omg this outfit is mega gorgeous,” said another.

 “You look so gorgeous babe,” another Instagram user wrote along with a red heart emoji.